open-telemetry/opamp-spec/specification.md

 We recommend that the Agent employs the zero-trust security model and does not automatically trust the remote configuration or other offers it receives from the Server.
-The data received from the Server SHOULD be verified and sanitized by the Agent in order to limit and prevent the damage that may be caused by malicious actors.
+The data received from the Server should be verified and sanitized by the Agent in order to limit and prevent the damage that may be caused by malicious actors.
 We recommend the following:

-* The Agent SHOULD run at the minimum possible privilege to prevent itself from accessing sensitive files or perform high privilege operations.
-The Agent SHOULD NOT run as root user, otherwise a compromised Agent may result in total control of the machine by malicious actors.
+* The Agent should run at the minimum possible privilege to prevent itself from accessing sensitive files or perform high privilege operations.
+The Agent should not run as root user, otherwise a compromised Agent may result in total control of the machine by malicious actors.
-* If the Agent is capable of collecting local data it SHOULD limit the collection to a specific set of directories.
-This limitation SHOULD be locally specified and SHOULD NOT be overridable via remote configuration.
+* If the Agent is capable of collecting local data it should limit the collection to a specific set of directories.
+This limitation should be locally specified and should not be overridable via remote configuration.
 If this rule is not followed the remote configuration functionality may be exploited to access sensitive information on the Agent's machine.
-* If the Agent is capable of executing external code located on the machine where it runs and this functionality can be specified in the Agent's configuration then the Agent SHOULD limit such functionality only to specific scripts located in a limited set of directories.
-This limitation SHOULD be locally specified and SHOULD NOT be overridable via remote configuration.
+* If the Agent is capable of executing external code located on the machine where it runs and this functionality can be specified in the Agent's configuration then the Agent should limit such functionality only to specific scripts located in a limited set of directories.
+This limitation should be locally specified and should not be overridable via remote configuration.
 If this rule is not followed the remote configuration functionality may be exploited to perform arbitrary code execution on the Agent's machine.